fortrabbit/help/docs/domains.md

 1. Click Your App > Domains > "Add a new domain"
 2. Choose a domain name
-3. Use the provided informations to route the domain with your domain provider
+3. Use the provided information to route the domain with your domain provider

 ## Basic setup